 20 works of art are used as case studies, a large part of which were made by Constant Dullaart.
 In addition, a survey was conducted at fellow institutions and cooperation was sought within the NDE context.

 You can read the interim report on Art Host from September 2018 here.

 Based on the previous LIMA research project FUTURE PROOF MEDIA ART, the Artwork Documentation Tool is developed in order to support artists in archiving their own work.
 This tool is suitable for all artists working in the realm of born-digital art, in particular those building complex, software-based installations, and is the first tool of the project which is freely accessible through the LIMA website, see http://li-ma.nl/adt/

 Research & Case studies

-Based on multiple case studies and together with Constant Dullaart and other (inter)national artists and collaborators, LIMA will test dedicated storage and hosting services for net art, as well as develop the preservation workflow that is needed to support these tasks.
+Based on multiple case studies and together with Constant Dullaart and other (inter)national artists and collaborators, LIMA tested dedicated storage and hosting services for net art and developed the preservation workflow that is needed to support these tasks.
 This, for example, includes monitoring and managing changes and versions of the artworks.
 Bearing in mind that at some point all types of media and digital art become obsolete, new standards and techniques within media art preservation strategies need to be explored.
-Next to the ongoing process of changing platforms and operating systems, in this research project LIMA will investigate the possibilities of emulation and documentation to capture the hybrid, contextual and live qualities of the work.
+Next to the ongoing process of changing platforms and operating systems, LIMA will investigated the possibilities of emulation and documentation to capture the hybrid, contextual and live qualities of the work.

-In our new preservation workflow for born-digital art, emulation and documentation services will be developed and implemented as LIMA services for artists.
-Based on the conducted research, LIMA will provide multiple do-it-yourself guidelines for artists to archive their work, as well as offer services to artists to store their works in a controlled environment that is: scalable, affordable and sustainable.
+In our new preservation workflow for born-digital art, emulation and documentation services are developed and implemented as LIMA services for artists.
+Based on the conducted research, LIMA will provides multiple do-it-yourself guidelines for artists to archive their work, as well as offer services to artists to store their works in a controlled environment that is: scalable, affordable and sustainable.